process-analytics/bpmn-visualization-js/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](CONTRIBUTING.md)
 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](CODE_OF_CONDUCT.md)

+# Acceptance criteria

+## Reads BPMN files from major BPM vendors complying with BPMN (list TBD)

+## Internationalized and multi-language support
+Users from any country can insert their translations and use several languages in one application if the application allows.

+## Extension points
+  * Visual properties of the BPMN elements
+  * Visual properties of the meta-information
+  * Vendor-specific extensions (e.g. Bonita connectors)

+## Supported Browsers
-**Supported Browsers**: Chrome, Firefox, Safari, Edge
+Chrome, Firefox, Safari, Edge.
+This means: no Internet Explorer 11.

+## USable in multiple development frameworks
+Embeddable as a web component

+## Suitable for mobile use
+Offer alternatives to mouse hover.
+Adapt display to mobile-specific screen sizes.

+## Easy to contribute to
+Project and code readable.

 # Demos

-You currently must build the project prior to use it (see bellow).
+You currently must build the project prior to use it (see below).

 If you need BPMN examples, you can use resources from the from [BPMN Model Interchange Working Group (BPMN MIWG)](http://www.omgwiki.org/bpmn-miwg)
 - https://github.com/bpmn-miwg/bpmn-miwg-test-suite